 Tons of Texture

 Neutrals can create a tranquil space.
 So, keep the room interesting by bringing in varying textures through pillows, quilted throws, rugs, even seating.
-You can find ways to arrange pillows on a sofa here.
+There are lots of ways to arrange pillows on a sofa.
 There lots of ways to add texture.
 Don’t forget, leather, suede, mud cloth, rattan, caning, the stone from the fireplace and more.
 Keep the shades within your color palette.

 Don’t go nutty trying to find perfectly matched pillows and accessories, let the different tones create a layered look.
 Vary textures by using objects around the room, such as accessories and books, provide small instances of color while keeping the space interesting.
 Find out more about texture here